-For leaders to succeed, they must understand and work to improve their self-awareness, self-regulation, motivation, empathy, and social skills.
-Let’s take a closer look at what these skills entail, why they are considered core to emotional intelligence, and what impact they can have on leaders and the teams they manage.
+For leaders to succeed, they must understand and work to improve their self-awareness, self-management, motivation, empathy, and social skills.
+We’ll take a closer look at what these skills entail, why they are considered core to emotional intelligence, and what impact they can have on leaders and the teams they manage.

 The Five Pillars of Emotional Intelligence

-- Self-Regulation – Through greater self-awareness, leaders can regulate their emotional responses to tense situations.
-This means fewer angry attacks and rushed decisions in “the heat of the moment”.
-Not only is self-regulation about controlling one’s emotions, it’s about a leader’s ability to hold themselves accountable when they don’t control them.
+At its core, Goleman says this skill is about handling negative emotions in an effective way.
+Through greater self-awareness, leaders can regulate their emotional responses to tense situations.
+This means fewer angry attacks and rushed decisions in “the heat of the moment.”
+Not only is self-management about controlling one’s emotions, it’s about a leader’s ability to hold themselves accountable when they don’t control them.

 The Benefits of Improved Emotional Intelligence

-Truly exceptional leaders come in many forms.
-Often, those who perform the highest for the longest amount of time are strong in a number of skills, especially those related to emotional intelligence.
+Often, those leaders who sustain high performance are strong in a number of skills, especially those related to emotional intelligence.
 Some of the benefits these leaders gain from this include:

 - Awareness and Control of Pride

 Leaders often struggle to change course on a decision made in haste.
 Self-aware leaders can recognize when something isn’t working and are confident enough to admit a mistake and not let strong emotions get in the way of making the right decision.
 Pride can be damaging not only to the leader but their team, who can see when a bad decision is made out of stubbornness.
 Through greater awareness, leaders can overcome this urge and make decisions in the best interest of everyone.